jeremmfr/terraform-provider-junos/docs/resources/forwardingoptions_sampling_instance.md

   Routing instance if not root level.
   Need to be `default` or name of routing instance.
   Defaults to `default`
+- **chassis_fpc_slot_numbers** (Optional, Set of Number)
+  Attach sampling instance to chassis FPC slots.
+  Generate `chassis fpc <slot_number> sampling-instance <name>` lines with the same commit as the sampling instance itself, which is required on some Junos systems where the sampling instance and the FPC binding cannot be committed separately.
+  Cannot be set when `routing_instance` is not `default`, a chassis FPC can only be attached to a root level sampling instance.
+  Don't manage the same FPC slot with the `sampling_instance` argument of a `junos_chassis_fpc` resource, set `configure_sampling_instance_singly` on it instead.
 - **disable** (Optional, Boolean)
   Disable sampling instance.
 - **family_inet_input** (Optional, Block)